hegde-atri/old-hegdeatri-dot-com/data/posts/first-post/index.md

 pubDate: 2023-01-30
 date: 2023-01-30
 slug: first-post
-description: How I switched from zola to Astro!
+description: Journey of my website from plain HTML to Zola to Astro!
-draft: true
+draft: false
 comments: true
 ---